idaholab/moose/modules/stochastic_tools/doc/content/source/controls/MultiAppSamplerControl.md

 altered statistically in the x-direction the `Mesh/xmax` parameter in the sub-application must be altered.
 However, this value cannot be altered from within sub-application input file via a Control object because the `xmax` parameter is applied to the mesh when it is created.
-In this case, the `MultiAppCommandLineControl` can be used to pass custom values to the arguments of a MultiApp that are generated from Sampler and Distribution objects.
+In this case, the `MultiAppSamplerControl` can be used to pass custom values to the arguments of a MultiApp that are generated from Sampler and Distribution objects.

 ## Example Use